Columbo Yogurt Formula B Challenge Cup

 - March 73B (Mike Rand): New to Mike Rand (Riverside, CT/Greenwich, CT/Amherst, Mass) and raced in SCCA Nationals, but also taking in Pro races at Sanair and Watkins Glen.
 To Fred Opert in part-exchange for a Rondel and sold to E. Jay Erickson (Stevens Point, WI), appearing at Watkins Glen in October 1974.
 Fitted with a BDA for 1975 and raced in Canadian Formula Atlantic.
 Advertised by Erickson in late 1975 and sold to Bill Nees (Lenexa, Kansas) who retained it until 1989.
 Then to Brian Haupt (Kansas City, MO) and used by him in SCCA C Sports Racing.

 - Chevron B25 [25-73-14] (Chip Mead): Sold to Geoffrey Freeman (Yellow Springs, OH) of Freeman Racing Enterprises for SCCA Formula B. Run by Bill Kuntz' Fastrack Operations Inc (Dayton, OH), for Daytonian Chip Mead in FB in 1973, starting with the SCCA National at MIS in June 1973, and later including rounds of the Canadian series.
 Probably retained by Mead in 1974 and used by the Shierson team - who ran Mead in his own B27 - as a spare car.
 Mead's team-mate James King recalls that the third Shierson car, run only at Waterford Hills for Vince Muzzin, was a B25, though described by the press as a B27 'mule'.
-Given that the only other American B25 (chassis 73-15) is then in the hands of Paul Henry, this is the only candidate for Richard Guider's Can-Am 'B25' in 1979.
-A restored B25 rolling chassis with dark red bodywork was offered for sale by Kent Bain's Vintage Racing Services (Stratford, CT) between 2003 and 2007.
-In March 2007, it was advertised on race-cars.com.
+Given that the only other American B25 (chassis 73-15) is then in the hands of Paul Henry, this is the only candidate for the B25/27 with twin cam engine advertised by Dave Barringer (San Mateo, CA) in The Wheel in November 1981.
+A restored B25 rolling chassis with dark red bodywork was offered for sale by Kent Bain's Vintage Racing Services (Stratford, CT) between mid-2003 and 2007.
+In March 2007, it was advertised from Stratford on race-cars.com, still with dark red B27 bodywork and "B25/73/14" chassis plate.
 Subsequent history unknown.

 - March 722 (Ted Roman): Ted Roman (Pleasantville, NY) raced a #63 March 722 in SCCA Formula B in 1973.
 When he appeared at the Pocono SCCA National, he was said to be from Northeast Pennsylvania Region, but the end-of-season points tables placed him in Southeast Division with Atlanta Region.
 When he raced in Formula Super Vee in 1972, his home town had been recorded as Pleasantville, NY.
 Nothing more known.